-The changes in gut microbiota started when baby starts weaning and consuming solid food, until then became stable in teenage and adult [12–14]age[8-10].
-Changes once again occurred in elderly.
-Intestinal movements are weaker within age, extending transit time and change nutrient turn-over dynamics.
-Those in elderly age group are possibly have reduced dentition and chewing strength affecting their diet that caused low support of microbial growth.
-Therefore if compared, elderly group age is different from younger group age as elderly have different physical aspects, such as infirm bowel function.
-This is in accordance with the result of this research which subjects come from Yogyakarta and Bali.
-Result showed that the difference in gut microbiota is only between age group, some bacteria such as Bifidobacteria, Prevotella and Lactobacillus plantarum witnessed reduction while Enterobacteriaceae and Lactobacillus reuteri experienced rise in amount in the elderly subjects.
-Both locations did not show differing gut microbiota composition, because both locations mainly consume rice as a staple carbohydrate source.
-Even though there is slight difference in the main protein source, however this did not come up a significant difference in the gut microbiota.
+Changes in gut microbiota start when babies are weaned and consume solid foods, and these changes become stable in teenage and adult years[12–14].
+Changes occur again in the elderly.
+Intestinal movements are weaker with age, extending transit time and changes in nutrient turn-over dynamics.
+The elderly possibly have reduced dentition and chewing strength affecting their diet that causes low support of microbial growth.
+Therefore, when compared, the elderly group was different from the younger group as the elderly have different physical aspects, such as reduced bowel function.
+This is in accordance with the results of the present study in subjects from Yogyakarta and Bali.
+The results showed that differences in gut microbiota were only seen between age groups, as some bacteria such as Bifidobacteria, Prevotella and Lactobacillus plantarum were reduced, while Enterobacteriaceae and Lactobacillus reuteri increased in elderly subjects.
+Both locations did not show a difference in gut microbiota composition, as rice is consumed as a staple carbohydrate source in both locations.
+Even though there was a slight difference in the main protein source, this did not result in a significant difference in the gut microbiota.

-This difference in gut microbiota concentration may have been impacted by the difference in eating habits between younger and elderly people[11].
-In terms of eating habit, most elderly people eat regularly (3 times a day) compared to the young subjects.
-The difference in daily eating frequency are significant.
-Although not by much, younger people tend to consume probiotic and fruit or vegetable juices more than the elderly.
+This difference in gut microbiota concentration may have been influenced by the difference in eating habits between younger and elderly subjects[15].
+In terms of eating habit, most elderly subjects eat regularly (3 times a day) compared to younger subjects.
+The difference in daily eating frequency is significant.
+Younger people tend to consume probiotic and fruit or vegetable juices more than the elderly.
 However, milk, vegetables and fruits are more frequently consumed among younger subjects compared to the elderly.
-This might explain why there is higher concentration of Bacteriodes in gut microbiota of the younger subjects[11].
-Our study has a limitation in study population heterogeneity, therefore our subjects may not be a good representative of the Indonesian population.
-However, the subjects included in this study may give a background description on the gut microbiota profile comparison between young and elderly Indonesian.
+This might explain why there was a higher concentration of Bacteroides in the gut microbiota of younger subjects[15].
+Our study had a limitation in study population heterogeneity; therefore, our subjects may not be representative of the Indonesian population.
+However, the subjects included in this study may provide a background description of the gut microbiota profile in young compared to elderly Indonesians.

-Based on most 16S rRNA gene sequencing, Firmicutes is the most abundant bacteria living in the human gastrointestinal tract).
-This followed with Bacteroidetes, Actinobacteria and Proteobacteria[16–19][12-15].
-The result of this research showed that the gut microbiota is dominated by Firmicutes, Bacteroidetes, Actinobacteria (which are obligate anaerobic bacteria) and Proteobacteria (which is a facultative anaerobic bacteria).
-This was in line with the result of prior researches.
-Based on the bacteria composition, it can be noted that each group has Prevotella enterotype.
-From the recent gut microbiota profiling on children in Yogyakarta and Bali, it stated that Prevotella was the most dominant bacteria[6].
-In addition, Papua New Guineans which is the neighboring country of Indonesia, had the gut composition dominated by Prevotella over Bacteroides[20][16].
-Therefore, it can be concluded that Indonesian, from children to elderly had Prevotella enterotype.
+Based on 16S rRNA gene sequencing, Firmicutes is the most abundant bacteria living in the human gastrointestinal tract, followed by Bacteroidetes, Actinobacteria and Proteobacteria[16–19].
+The results of the present study showed that the gut microbiota is dominated by Firmicutes, Bacteroidetes, and Actinobacteria (which are obligate anaerobic bacteria) and Proteobacteria (which is a facultative anaerobic bacterium).
+This was in line with the results of previous research.
+Based on the bacterial composition, it should be noted that each group had a Prevotella enterotype.
+From the recent gut microbiota profiling of children in Yogyakarta and Bali, it was stated that Prevotella was the most dominant bacteria[6].
+In addition, Papua New Guineans, which is the neighboring country to Indonesia, showed a gut composition dominated by Prevotella over Bacteroides[20].
+Therefore, it can be concluded that Indonesians, from children to the elderly had a Prevotella enterotype.

 Bifidobacterium—Enterobacteriaceae.
-The low abundance of Proteobacteria in younger subject was due to strict anaerobic environment of the colon.
-The facultative species may represent 0.1% in the strict anaerobic environment[21] of the colon[17].
-Interestingly thorough aging, the population of Enterobacteriaceae from phyla Proteobacteria showed a rise, followed by the reduction of protective bacteria Bifidobacterium.
-This also agrees with the result of prior research, notably by[22][18] where even though there was difference in population between Bacteroides, Prevotella and Bifidobacterium in each country and age group, one thing in common was that a higher proportions of Enterobacteria was found in all elderly volunteers independent of the location.
+The low abundance of Proteobacteria in younger subjects was due to the strict anaerobic environment of the colon.
+The facultative species may represent 0.1% in this strict anaerobic environment[21].
+Interestingly, during aging, the population of Enterobacteriaceae from phyla Proteobacteria increased, followed by a reduction in protective bacteria Bifidobacterium.
+This also agrees with the results of prior research, notably by[22] where even though there was a difference in population between Bacteroides, Prevotella and Bifidobacterium in each country and age group, in common was that higher proportions of Enterobacteriaceae were found in all elderly volunteers independent of the location.